felipeguilhermefs/diff/README.md

 #### Docker and docker-compose

-Since Java usually has tons of dependencies, making that a this server a container reduces loads of unknown variables.
+Since Java usually has tons of dependencies, making this server a container reduces loads of unknown variables.
 Docker is a great standard for building containers.

 docker-compose, was chosen as a quick and simple way to start 2 different containers in